Soul Vessels and Tailpipes

 your soul is too broken

-your Communion with God
+your communion with God is “Declined!”

 No body of wafer